 device with a network namespace — a logical copy of the entire network

 stack, with its own routes, firewall rules, and network devices.
-Initially

-root network namespace.
+specified for the root network namespace.

 veth — Virtual Ethernet Device Pairs